jr-marquez/Workshop_Confluent/labs/01_Setup-Env.md

 You can use https://temp-mail.org/es/ to generate random emails, please remember the email address.

-Log in to the Confluent CLI
+Log in to the Confluent CLI in the ssh terminal
 ```bash
 confluent login --save
 ```